cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 The interviewed employees include:
 - Lead developer Mats Lindberg on Oktober 1rst 12:30
-- Project portfolio manager Linda JJKHKHJJG on October 1rst 13:00
+- Project portfolio manager Linda Nielsen on October 1rst 13:00
-- Manager of modern workplace Dion Andersen on Okctober 1rst 13:00
+- Manager of modern workplace Dion Andersen on October 1rst 13:00
-- Caroline Ramsdal
+- Caroline Ramsdal (STILLING og TIME?) on October 14th

 Previous to the interviews a list of questions was developed to be used during semistructured interviews to ensure comparable resulting data. #todo[kilde bog]
 During the interviews topics included what calendar solutions the employee is currently using, the solutions positive and negative features as well as what the employee would like